dirk/quickhook/README.md

 **Note**: Pre-commit hooks will be executed in parallel and should not mutate the local repository state.
 For this reason `git` is shimmed on the hooks' $PATH to be unavailable.

+#### Mutating hooks

+You can also add executables to `.quickhook/pre-commit-mutating/`.
+These will be run _sequentially_, without Git shimmed, and may mutate the local repository state.

+#### Suggested formatting

 If you're unsure how to format your lines, there's an informal Unix convention which is already followed by many programming languages, linters, and so forth.

 ```